polaryy/Light-Anti-Cheat-Windows/README.md

 # Light Anti-Cheat Windows
- Anti Cheat for Unity Games (Could potentionally used for any game engine)
+ Anti Cheat for Unity Games (Could potentionally used for any game engine) Just as a quick disclamer: This thing is very bad and contains lots of bugs that I won't fix.
+I won't suggest using it but bad things are always better than nothing.

  # Features
 - Speed Hack Detection (still in work)